OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

-Each source taxonomy has its own import procedure, usually a file download from the provider's web site followed by application of a script that converts the source to a exchange format for import.
+Each source taxonomy has its own import procedure, usually a file download from the provider's web site followed by application of a script that converts the source to a common format for import.
 Given the converted source files, the taxonomy can be read by the assembly procedure.

-After each source taxonomy is loaded, the following two normalizations are performed:
+After each source taxonomy is loaded, the following normalizations are performed:

  1. Child taxa of "containers" in the source taxonomy are made to be